Abbott Pattison: Life

 Internationally known as a sculptor, American artist Abbott Pattison worked primarily in cast bronze, welded brass and carved marble.
 Recognition of his talent first came in his hometown of Chicago through representation by the Fairweather-Hardin Gallery, but his reputation soon spread nationally, with eight one-man exhibits in New York City at The Downtown Gallery and Edith Halpern Gallery.
 Later he was also represented in Los Angeles by The Feingarten Gallery, and in London by The Alwin Gallery.

-Abbott Pattison was born May 15, 1916 to William and Bonnie Pattison, the second of seven children.
-His father was a well-known real estate developer of the city.
+Pattison was born May 15, 1916, to William and Bonnie Pattison, the second of seven children.
+His father was a well-known real estate developer in the city.
 He first attended art classes at The Art Institute of Chicago at the age of 10, while a student of Francis Parker School.
 Later he chose to enroll at Yale University because of their art program.
-While there, he was thoroughly trained in classical traditions of drawing, fresco painting and the Sienese style of egg tempera, eventually choosing sculpture as his primary art form.
+While there, he was thoroughly trained in classical traditions of drawing, fresco painting and the Sienese egg tempera style, eventually choosing sculpture as his primary art form.

-After he graduated with a Liberal Arts Degree in 1937, he enrolled in the Master’s program at Yale, and graduated with a Degree in Fine Arts in 1939.
+After he graduated with a liberal arts degree in 1937, he enrolled in the master's program at Yale.
+He graduated with a degree in fine arts in 1939.
 Among the fifty-two students who graduated from the art/architecture department that year, Pattison was awarded first prize, which was a traveling fellowship, and he chose to travel to Northern China and Japan for six months.
 While in China, he lived in a mountain village 150 miles from Peking with a Franciscan priest who was building a Catholic church in stone quarried from a nearby mountain, Pattison carved Twelve Stations of the Cross for the monastery with the assistance of several local stone masons.
 Next traveling in Japan, Abbott Pattison was arrested as a spy, but soon released.
-He warned his interrogators that he would return to Japan, but the next time he would be wearing a uniform.
+He warned his interrogators that he would return to Japan, but he would be wearing a uniform the next time.